Avogadro/two.avogadro.cc/source/docs/index.md

 (Guide)=

-# User Guide
+# Welcome

-Avogadro is a free, open source molecular editor and visualization tool, designed for use on Mac, Windows, and Linux in computational chemistry, molecular modeling, bioinformatics, materials science, and related areas.
-It offers flexible high quality rendering and a powerful plugin architecture.
+Avogadro is a free, open-source molecular editor and visualization tool, designed for use on Mac, Windows, and Linux in computational chemistry, molecular modeling, chemistry education, bioinformatics, materials science, and related areas.
+It offers flexible high-quality rendering and a powerful plugin architecture.

 ## Avogadro 2